Kori Udovički

+Kori Udovički (Кори Удовички, [kôri udoʋǐtʃkiː]; born 4 December 1961) is a Serbian former politician.
+An independent politician, she previously served as deputy prime minister of Serbia and minister of public administration and local self-government from 2014 to 2016, governor of the National Bank of Serbia from 2003 to 2004, and minister of mining and energy from 2002 to 2003.

 Prior to that position, she served as an Assistant Secretary-General of the United Nations, Assistant Administrator of the UNDP and Director of the Regional Bureau of UNDP for Europe and Commonwealth of Independent States (RBEC) from 2007 to 2012.

 Previously she was the founder and the President of the Center for Advanced Economic Studies (CEVES), a Belgrade NGO that works for the advancement of economic research and education in South East Europe.
 She was also President of the Board of Directors of the Foundation for the Advancement of Economics (FREN).
 CEVES's main publication is Quarterly Monitor of Economic Trends and Policies in Serbia, a publication that systematically monitors macroeconomic, corporate and financial trends and policies in Serbia.
 It comes out in Serbian and English and is also posted on the CEVES and FREN websites.
 Kori Udovički was the Editor in Chief until February 2007.

+Personal life

+Kori was born in La Paz (Bolivia) to a Serbian father and a Bolivian mother.
+She is married and has three children.
+Her maternal uncle is former President of Bolivia Gonzalo Sánchez de Lozada.
+Her father Lazar Udovički was a politician in SFR Yugoslavia who served as ambassador in Uruguay and volunteer in Spanish Civil War.
+Kori is the sister-in-law of actor Rade Šerbedžija as he is married to her sister Lenka.